By Khaled Abou Alfa • 27th December, 2019

 M. AGRIPPA L. F. COS.
 TERTIUM FECIT

-which translates to, ‘Marcus Agrippa, son of Lucius, in his third consulate, made it’.
+When you walk through the entrance of the Pantheon in Rome, you walk under an inscription, ‘M. AGRIPPA L. F. COS.
+TERTIUM FECIT’, which translates to ‘Marcus Agrippa, son of Lucius, in his third consulate, made it’.
 Except of course he didn’t.
 Agrippa was responsible for the first incarnation of the temple, in 27 B.C.
 That building was burnt in one of the fires that occurred in the decades after it’s construction.
 The building that stands there today wasn’t built and completed until 123 A.D.
 We can trace the origins of it’s longevity back to one fateful evening, when Rome burned.